manmatha-roy/manmatha-roy.github.io/index.md

 </p>

 <p>
-Before moving to ISI Kolkata, I spent a couple of years at the Centre for Distributed Computing, Jadavpur University, where I worked in projects involving the design and development of high-performance software systems, with a strong emphasis on resilience and reliability for mission and safety critical infrastructure applications.
+Before moving to ISI Kolkata, I spent a couple of years at the Centre for Distributed Computing, Jadavpur University, where I worked in projects involving the design and development of mission critical applications.
 </p>

 <!--